Wok: Wok hei

+In Hong Kong, wok hei is traditionally street food, cooked in open-air dai pai dongs ("big license stalls") over a very hot kerosene flame.
+Due to government regulations, the number of such stalls has been reduced from hundreds to about 20 in 2024.

 Wok stoves

 Traditional

 Woks were designed to be used over the traditional Chinese pit-style hearth (灶 (zào)) with the wok recessed into the stove top, where the heat is fully directed at the bottom of the wok.
 Round grate rings on the edge of the opening provide stability to the wok.
 There are two styles of traditional wok stoves.
 The same design aspects of these Chinese stoves can be seen in traditional Japanese kamado stoves.
 The more primitive style was used outdoors or in well ventilated areas since hot gasses from the firebox exhaust around the wok.
 The more advanced style, found in better-off households, has a chimney and may be used indoors.
 These stoves are similar in design to modern rocket stoves.

 Pit stoves originally burned wood or coal but are now more typically heated by natural gas with the burner recessed below the stovetop.
 In areas where natural gas is unavailable, LPG may be used instead.
 With the adoption of gas and its less objectionable combustion products, the chimney has been replaced by the vent hood.

 This type of stove allows foods to be stir-fried at a very high heat, sometimes hot enough to deform the wok itself.
 Professional chefs in Chinese restaurants often use pit stoves since they have the heating power to give food an alluring wok hei.